 Pixabay – Huge searchable database of free use photos.

-*Some of these links are affiliate links, which means that we get a little thank you from the resources for recommending you to them.
-But we would never recommend anything that we didn’t think was all things amazing, so don’t worry – you’re in good hands.
+*Some of these links are affiliate links, which means that I get a little thank you from the resources for recommending you to them.
+But I would never recommend anything that I didn’t think was all things amazing, so don’t worry – you’re in good hands.